helins/clojure-of-things/README.md

-For better performance and faster boot time, it is best for the user to be acquainted with the [compilation](https://clojure.org/reference/compilation) processs and its various options.
+For better performance and faster boot time, it is best for the user to be acquainted with the [compilation](https://clojure.org/reference/compilation) process and its various options.
 This is true for any environment but become more relevant for the Raspberry Pi as it is much more limited than a desktop computer or a server.